-It took about 25 s to complete the task when positionposition control strategy was used.
+It took about 25 s to complete the task when position-position control strategy was used.
 In this case, human could directly control position of the mobile robot by changing the position of the Phantom device.

-Fig. 3(b) shows position graph when robot was controlled using hybrid command strategy.
-First, positionspeed strategy was used, which means that position of the master device defined the robot's position.
+Fig. 5b shows position graph when robot was controlled using hybrid command strategy.
+First, position-speed strategy was used, which means that position of the master device defined the robot's position.
 This speed control mode is suitable for the task of quick but not accurate movement for large distances.
-When the robot traveled about 5 m and approached desired area, subject switched to position control mode (at time about 13 son Fig. 3(b)).
+When the robot traveled about 5 m and approached desired area, subject switched to position control mode (at time about 13 s on Fig. 5b).
 This mode allowed to control the robot accurately and intuitively.
 As a result, navigation time was reduced.